CLALS | Deportation & Health of U.S. Citizen Children

 Photo by cfpereda via Flickr

 Since the unveiling of the Secure Communities program under the Bush administration, the rate of deportations has increased at a staggering pace, reaching nearly 410,000 in 2012.
 Accounting for 97 percent of all deportations, Latino communities have been disproportionately affected by this steady increase in removals.
 Between July 2010 and September 2012, an estimated 205,000 parents of U.S. citizen children were deported.
 To date, virtually no research exists on the consequences of these immigration enforcement policies, which impact U.S. citizen youth forcibly separated from their parents and the broader community where they live.
-In an effort to fill this gap, CLALS has partnered with American University's Center on Health, Risk, and Society (CHRS) in planning a major research initiative that will explore the health and psychosocial implications of deportation policies.
-The effort aims to both document the health impact of mass deportations and to inform strategies to address the plight of Latino households and communities affected by the phenomenon.
-Click here for a preliminary CLALS report on deportation statistics.
+In an effort to fill this gap, CLALS partnered with American University's Center on Health, Risk, and Society (CHRS) to develop a major research initiative to explore the health and psychosocial implications of deportation policies.
+The effort aimed to both document the health impact of mass deportations and to inform strategies to address the plight of Latino households and communities affected by the phenomenon.

-- In an interview broadcast by Univisión, CLALS Director Eric Hershberg sheds light on the new Obama administration policy of "deferred action" and raises the important issue of U.S. citizen children who have lost family members due to deportation.
-Click here for a video of the Univisión report followed by the interview (in Spanish).
+In an interview broadcast by Univisión, CLALS Director Eric Hershberg shed light on the new Obama administration policy of "deferred action" and raises the important issue of U.S. citizen children who have lost family members due to deportation. (video and report no longer available).

-- In response to a timely article by the New York Times depicting the plight of U.S. citizen children relocated to Mexico following the deportation of a parent, CLALS Director Eric Hershberg submitted a letter to the editor calling attention to the substantial number of children of deportees who remain in the U.S. Click here to read the published letter.
+In response to a timely article by the New York Times depicting the plight of U.S. citizen children relocated to Mexico following the deportation of a parent, CLALS Director Eric Hershberg submitted a letter to the editor calling attention to the substantial number of children of deportees who remain in the U.S. Read the published letter

 Lecture: "Effects of Deportation on Children in Mexican Immigrant Families"